Actively Recruiting

 You may qualify if you...

-- Both partners must provide written informed consent.
+- Both partners must provide written informed consent

-- Both partners must be willing to answer questions about reproductive and contraceptive history and condom use.
+- Both partners must be willing to answer questions about reproductive and contraceptive history and condom use

-- Female partner must use a highly effective non-barrier contraception method unless post-menopausal.
+- Female partner must use a highly effective non-barrier contraception method unless post-menopausal

-- Participants must agree to use the penis measuring kit at study start.
+- Participants must agree to use the penis measuring kit at study start

-- Both partners must be available for follow-up.
+- Both partners must be available for follow-up

 You will not qualify if you...

-- Couples undergoing fertility treatments such as in-vitro fertilization.
+- Couples undergoing fertility treatment

 AI-Screening